Monday, October 31, 2011

 Koch Brothers’ Iran Ties

 First, a Bloomberg report on Koch Industries.
 That company is run by Charles and David Koch, two longtime Republican donors who have helped fund and shape the Tea Party.
-They’re also shameful capitalists, more interested in the bottom line than the American people, American lives or American laws.
+They’re also shameful capitalists, more interested in the bottom line than the American people, American lives or American laws.700 non-violent protesters arrested (after entrapment) and the corporate criminals are never even questioned.

 In addition to revealing that officials at Koch Industries’ French subsidiary offered bribes to secure business deals, the report shows that the States-based company paid over $400 million in fines from 1999 to 2003 for environmental and price-fixing, including $296 million for negligence on a Texas pipeline that exploded and killed two teenagers.
 The most politically revealing detail of the analysis, however, comes in the form of Koch Industries’ dealings with one of our nation’s — and the Republican Party’s — greatest enemies: Iran.